codyatucker/codyatucker.github.io/about.md

 This site is built using [jekyll](jekyll-organization) with hosting handled by [GitHub Pages](https://pages.github.com).
 The design is a modified version the [minima](https://github.com/jekyll/minima) theme.

 The [archive](https://codytucker.net/archive) was built using code written by [Chris House](http://chris.house/blog/building-a-simple-archive-page-with-jekyll/).

-There are several ways to get in touch with me, and they're all listed at the bottom of each page of the site.